294 Beacon was built ca. 1870, one of two houses (292-294 Beacon) which form a symmetrical pair, with 294 Beacon being four feet wider.

 In April of 1930, prior to taking title to the property, he filed for (and subsequently received) permission to combine the two houses into one property, as a two-family dwelling with one family in each of the formerly separate houses.
 At the same time, he also obtained approval to raise the roof of 294 Beacon.
 The remodeling was designed by architects Kilham, Hopkins, and Greeley.

-Plans for the remodeling — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN B-9).
+Plans for the remodeling — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN B-9).

 Edward and Mary Holmes continued to live at 296 Beacon and appear to have leased 294 Beacon to others.